 High Income Separate Account-Z - The investment seeks high current income.
-Under normal circumstances, the fund invests primarily in below investment grade bonds and bank loans that are rated, at the time of purchase, Bal or lower by Moody's Investors Service, Inc. ("Moody's") and BB+ or lower by S&P Global Ratings ("S&P Global").
-(If the bond or bank loan has been rated by only one of those agencies, that rating will determine whether it is below investment grade; if the bond or bank loan has not been rated by either of those agencies, those selecting such investments will determine whether it is of a quality comparable to those rated below investment grade.)
+Under normal circumstances, the fund invests primarily in below investment grade bonds and bank loans that are rated, at the time of purchase, Bal or lower by Moody's Investors Service, Inc. ("Moody's") and BB+ or lower by S&P Global Ratings ("S&P Global ").
+It also invests in investment grade bank loans (also known as senior floating rate interests) and securities of foreign issuers.

 Bond Market Index Separate Account-Z - The investment seeks to provide current income.
-The fund normally invests at least 80% of its net assets, plus an borrowings for investment purposes, in debt securities held by the Barclays U.S. Aggregate Bond Index at the time of purchase.
+The fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in debt securities held by the Barclays U.S. Aggregate Bond Index at the time of purchase.
 The index is composed of investment grade, fixed-rate debt issues, including government, corporate, asset-backed, and mortgage-backed securities, with maturities of one year or more.
 It employs a passive investment approach designed to attempt to track the performance of the index.

-Core Fixed Income Separate Account-Z - The investment seeks to provide a high level of current income consistent with preservations of capital.
-The fund invests primarily in a diversified pool of investment-grade fixed-income securities, including corporate securities, U.S. Government securities, asset-backed securities and mortgage-backed securities.
-It maintains an average portfolio duration that is within from 75% to 125% of the duration of the Bloomberg Barclays U.S. Aggregate Bond Index.
+Core Fixed Income Separate Account-Z - The investment seeks to provide a high level of current income consistent with preservation of capital.
+The fund invests primarily in a diversified pool of investment-grade fixed-income securities, including corporate securities, U.S. government securities, asset-backed securities and mortgage-backed securities.
+It maintains an average portfolio duration that is within 25% of the duration of the Bloomberg U.S. Aggregate Bond Index.